Saudis end air campaign in Yemen, seek political solution

 The World Health Organization said on Tuesday that 944 people were reported killed and 3,487 wounded in Yemen in the four weeks up to Friday.

-Rana Sidani, a WHO spokesperson, said the toll only covered data reported to the Ministry of Health by hospitals and the actual number of casualties was likely much higher.
+Rana Sidani, a WHO representative, said the toll only covered data reported to the Ministry of Health by hospitals and the actual number of casualties was likely much higher.

-(Reporting by Mohammed Ghobari, Sam Wilkin, Tom Miles, Susan Heavey and Noah Browning; Writing by David Storey; Editing by Bernard Orr)
+(Reporting by Mohammed Ghobari, Sam Wilkin, Tom Miles, Susan Heavey and Noah Browning; Writing by David Storey; Editing by Bernard Orr and Eric Beech)